irondrive/andromeda-server/README.md

 ### HTTP Batching

 Via HTTP, this is done using the `batch` input variable.
 Each entry in the `batch` parameter holds the action to be run, while parameters outside `batch` will be run for every action.
-Example `index.php?app=server&action=random&batch[0]&batch[1][length]=5` will output two random numbers, the second with a length 5 `{"ok":true,"code":200,"appdata":["oyxvyz2z2d2yqus1","s7enc"]}`.
+Example `index.php?app=server&action=random&batch[0]&batch[1][length]=5` will output two random numbers, the second with a length of 5 (ex. `{"ok":true,"code":200,"appdata":["oyxvyz2z2d2yqus1","s7enc"]}`).

 ### Arrays and Objects
 Parameters can also be given that are arrays or objects.
 On the CLI, this is done using JSON.
 E.g. `--myarray "[5,10,15]"` or `--myobj "{test:5}"`.
 Via HTTP it would look like `?myarr[0]=test&myarr[1]=test` or `?myobj[key]=val`.

 ### File Inputs
 From the CLI, files can be included in two ways.
-The file's contents can be dumped into the variable itself via @ `--myparam@ myfile.txt` or the file's path can be sent to the app directly via % `--myparam% myfile.txt`.  @ will appear to the app as a regular parameter (and is a safer way of inputting things like passwords) while % is for app actions that specifically require files.
+The file's contents can be dumped into any variable itself via @ `--myparam@ myfile.txt`.
+If the app specifically requires it, a file's path can be sent to the app directly via % `--myparam% myfile.txt`.  @ will appear to the app as a regular parameter (and is a safer way of inputting things like passwords) while % is for app actions that require files.
 With %, the inputted file's name can optionally be modified as well `--myparam% myfile.txt newname.txt`.

 # Installation